jgreener64/pdb-benchmarks/README.md

 ## Opinions

 * For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
 In this case use the language/package you are most familiar with.

+## Plans

+* Finish Ramachandran scripts for remaining languages.
+* Test BioJava, hPDB, one or more C++ libraries and possibly others.
+* Run methods on the whole of the PDB to look for errors.